Antonio García Navajas

-Antonio García Navajas (born 8 March 1958) is a Spanish former footballer who played as a defender.
+Antonio García Navajas (born 8 March 1958) is a Spanish former professional footballer who played as a defender.

 Club career

 Born in Posadas, Province of Córdoba, García Navajas appeared in 210 La Liga matches over ten seasons, in representation of Burgos CF, Real Madrid and Real Valladolid.
-Whilst with the second club, he won the 1979–80 national championship, but only contributed five matches to the feat.
-Additionally, he made ten appearances in the European Cup in two separate editions.
+Whilst with the second club, he won the 1979–80 national championship, but only contributed five matches to the feat; additionally, he made ten appearances in the European Cup in two separate editions.

 García Navajas retired in 1988 at the age of 30, after one season in Segunda División with Rayo Vallecano and another in the lower leagues with CP Almería.

 International career

-On 14 November 1979, García Navajas won his sole cap for the Spain national team, playing the full 90 minutes in a 1–3 friendly loss against Denmark at the Estadio Ramón de Carranza in Cádiz.
+On 14 November 1979, García Navajas won his sole cap for the Spain national team, playing the full 90 minutes in a 3–1 friendly loss against Denmark at the Estadio Ramón de Carranza in Cádiz.